FORGET EVERYTHING YOU KNOW1 of 12

 HERE COMES TROUBLE8 of 12

-The 2003 mini-series Trouble was not just Marvel’s attempt to reinvent the romance genre in comic books, it was an attempt to subtly subvert Peter Parker’s family history by insinuating that there was a secret web of sexual angst between his father, Richard Parker, Richard’s brother Ben, and their respective spouses Mary and May.
+The 2003 limited series Trouble was not just Marvel’s attempt to reinvent the romance genre in comic books, it was an attempt to subtly subvert Peter Parker’s family history by insinuating that there was a secret web of sexual angst between his father, Richard Parker, Richard’s brother Ben, and their respective spouses Mary and May.

 While the story never explicitly stated the last names of the characters, the intent was clear.
 Taking some odd cues from Dirty Dancing, Trouble found the teenage foursome dealing with teen pregnancy after Richard (or “Richie”) begins an affair with May behind Mary’s back, impregnating her.